 Optional: Test the OpenVPN installation

-To test your installation of OpenVPN, you need a SSH connection provided by the program 'Putty'.
-Download its Windows installer, install the program and start it.
-In the first window enter the IP address of your Kodi device, press 'Open' and enter login ('root') and password ('openelec', resp. 'libreelec').
+To test your installation of OpenVPN, you need an SSH connection provided by the program 'Putty'.
+Download its Windows installer, install the program, and start it.
+In the first window enter the IP address of your Kodi device, press 'Open', and enter login ('root') and password ('openelec', resp. 'libreelec').

 Type 'openvpn' at the prompt.
 You should get a bunch of options displayed.